Subhan-code/Aizen-Verse-Opensource/README.md

 - Streaming sources are not part of this codebase
 - This project does not distribute or host copyrighted content
 - Secure handling of user preferences in localStorage
+- Video streaming requests are proxied through the Rust proxy for security
+- Proxy implementation prevents direct exposure of streaming sources

 ## 🤝 Contributing